matthewcarbone/Crescendo/README.md

 ⚠️ **Crescendo is a work in progress and highly subject to change**

 🙏 Some of our boilerplate is based on the wonderful template by [ashleve](https://github.com/ashleve)!
-See here: [github.com/ashleve/lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template).
+See [here](https://github.com/ashleve/lightning-hydra-template).

 # Summary